Cvoluj/sp_lab3/README.md

 ![As we can see, after changing folder but calling same sciprt.sh nothing changed, so it's check only scpirt directory path](screen.PNG)
+As we can see, after changing folder but calling same sciprt.sh nothing changed, so it's check only scpirt directory path